-- 12. The qualification information may relate to place of business and registration, value of work done for the last (5) years including the quantity of work.
-Existing commitments and on-going works including the work for which bids have been submitted, plant and machinery, qualifications, experience and sufficient evidence of access to financial sources. - 13.
-The bids have to be submitted to the person concerned, together with envelops placed within the deadline prescribed.
+- 12. The qualification information may relate to place of business and Registration, value of work done for the last (5) years including the quantity of work.
+Existing commitments and on-going works including the work for which bids have been submitted, Plant & Machinery, Qualifications, experience and sufficient evidence of access to financial sources. - 13.
+The bids have to be submitted to the person concerned, together with envelopes placed within the deadline prescribed.
 A person is entitled to withdraw the bid before acceptance. - 14.
 The bid opening process is confidential.
 The party receiving the bid is entitled to accept or reject the bids, after duly examining the bids duly evaluating them and comparing with other bids.
 In the matter of acceptance relating to public work, high quality work at competitive rates should be the criterion. - 15.
 The acceptance of the bid is communicated by the notification of award, requiring the party to sign the agreement within the time limit.
 Performance security, besides submission within time limit in the prescribed form, together with advance payment and security have to be given. - 16.
-A contract usually consists of

-- (a) Letter of acceptance; - (b) Contractors bid and contract data; - (c) Notice to proceed with the work; - (d) Conditions of contract, specifications and drawings; - (e) Other documents listed in the contract data, and - (f) Obligations of the contractor, obligations of the Engineer and of the employer. - 17.
-For breaches of contract, liquidated damages can be awarded as stated in the contract document (for whole of Work-Milestone) as per the contract law, the total amount of damages shall not exceed the amount stated in contract document6. - 18.
-For fundamental breach of contract, the contract can be terminated.
-Compensation can be recovered for the value of work done, advance payment and other recoveries including taxes percentage of work not completed will be taken into account.
-In the event of termination by employer, value of work done, reasonable cost of removal of equipment and personnel including cost of protecting and securing the work, advance payments and recovering as well taxes are to be taken into account. - 19.
-Risk management arises for employer as well as the contractor.
-They have to take appropriate policies in accordance with law of insurance. - 20.
-The disputes arising out of or in relation to contract will be decided as per contract document, prominently by the departmental authority entrusted with power to decide or alternatively by adjudication.
-Finally, the matter may go even to Court at the instance of aggrieved party.
+A contract usually consists of- - a) Letter of acceptance; - b) Contractors bid and contract data; - c) Notice to proceed with the work; - d) Conditions of contract, specifications and drawings; - e) Other documents listed in the contract data, and - f) Obligations of the contractor, obligations of the engineer and of the employer.

+17. For Breaches of Contract, liquidated damages can be awarded as stated in the Contract document (for whole of Work-Milestone) as per the contract law, the total amount of damages shall not exceed the amount stated in contract document.)5

+18. For fundamental breach of contract, the contract can be terminated.
+Compensation can be recovered for the value of work done, advance payment and other recovering including taxes - percentage of work not completed will be taken into account.
+In the event of termination by employer, value of work done, reasonable cost of removal of equipment and personnel including cost of protecting and securing the work, advance payments and recovering as well taxes are to be taken into account.

+19. Risk management arises for employer as well as the contractor.
+They have to take appropriate policies in accordance with law of insurance.

+20. The disputes arising out of or in relation to contract will be decided as per contract document, prominently by the departmental authority entrusted with power to decide or alternatively by adjudication.
+Finally, the matter may go even to court at the instance of aggrieved party.
 The adjudication will be conducted in accordance with the provisions of the Arbitration Act and procedure as made applicable in the contract document.

-^{6.} For details see Sections 73 and 75 of the Indian Contract Act.

 - 21. The agreement should not be contrary to law, moral or public policy.

 - 22. Contract law defines the following types of contract:-

 - (i) Valid

 - (ii) Void

 - (iii) Voidable

 - (iv) Unenforceable

-- (v) Quasi-contract
+- (v) Qusi-contract

-However, in construction contract, the following types are in vogue :-
+However, in construction contract, the following types are in vogue:-